Being the plant enthusiast you are, the aloe vera hasn’t escaped your attention, right? Of course not!

 To be safe, here’s a quick peak at how to correctly nurture an aloe vera plant to ensure a beautiful and healthy growing life.

-With the desert adaptations, too much water is the last thing an aloe vera will need.
+With the desert adaptations, too much water is the last thing an aloe vera plant will need.
 It already has quite an amount stashed in those leaves.

 But a little addition of it at spread out periods is definitely welcome.
-So you’ll do well (the aloe vera succulent too) if you allow the top of the soil mix to dry out between watering.
+So you’ll do well (the aloe vera plant too) if you allow the top of the soil mix to dry out between watering.
 That’s ideally 2-4 weeks depending on the conditions of your area.

 The frequency further reduces when winter kicks in.